 Espen graduated from the University of Denver in 2010 with a degree in Marketing and Economics.
-He holds the school record for the lowest 54-hole score of 195 and he won twice on the collegiate circuit.
+He holds the school record for the lowest 54-hole score of 195 and won twice on the collegiate circuit.

 His handicap was plus 4.1 when he turned professional at the end of 2010 and he had reached 18th in the World Amateur Rankings.
 Espen won the Norweigian Individual Championship twice as an amateur and represented Norway twice in the World Amateur Championships.